ARICOMA-D365BC/ACNAVCZ/MD/EN/ac-fp-insolvence-register.md

 ﻿---
-Title: "insolvency register"
+Title: "Insolvency Register"
 Author: Autocont
-Ms. custom: on
-Ms date: 04/13/2018
-reviewer: Ms.
-Ms. suite:
-Ms. _pltfrm tgt:
-Ms. topic: article
+Date: 07/31/2018
-MS Sales: dynamics-nav-2018
+Product: dynamics-nav-2018
-Ms. translationtype: Human Translation
-Ms. sourcegitcommit:
-Ms. openlocfilehash:
-Ms. contentlocale: cs-cz
-Ms. lasthandoff: 03/27/2018
+Contentlocale: en
 ---

-# ## <a name = "ac-fp-insolvency-register" > </a> insolvency register
+# <a name = "ac-fp-insolvency-register" > </a> Insolvency Register
 Add-on insolvency register are used to register the records from the https://isir.justice.cz of the insolvency proceedings of companies.
 It is an instrument for further action, with the contacts that are in insolvency proceedings, for example.
 When you enter sales documents, posting them (delivery, billing).
 Provides to the people of the company the current information on the new records in the insolvency register.

-# # Set
+## Setup

 ### Spooler Settings
  For importing records from a Web portal of the insolvency register is necessary to set: